buildspace/buildspace-projects/Solidity_And_Smart_Contracts/Section_3/Lesson_4_Call_Deployed_Contract.md

 The possibilities are truly endless.

-🚨 Required: Before you click "Next Lesson"
+🚨 Before you click "Next Lesson"
 -------------------------------------------

-*Note:if you don't do this, Farza will be very sad :(.*
+*Note: if you don't do this, Farza will be very sad :(.*

 Customize your site a little to show the total number of waves.
 Maybe show a loading bar while the wave is being mined, whatever you want.
 Do something a little different!